Residential EICR London Certified Domestic Electrical Testing from £85

 Frequently Asked Questions (FAQ)

-Usually no. However, clear access to sockets and the consumer unit is required.
-Large furniture blocking access may need to be moved slightly.
+Usually not but clear access to sockets and the consumer unit is essential, so anything blocking those needs shifting slightly beforehand.

-New build homes normally come with electrical certificates.
-However, a Domestic EICR may still be requested later for insurance, resale, or peace of mind.
+New builds typically come with their own initial electrical certification, but a fresh EICR can still be worth arranging later for resale, insurance, or general peace of mind.

-Is PAT testing included in a Domestic EICR?
+Is PAT testing part of a Domestic EICR?

 Accrediations